 Our first expansion, in 1969, doubled our facility.
 In the late 90’s, we needed to expand again and began the process which led to a new master plan for our facility.
 Phase 1 of that plan was completed in the fall of 2004, providing a new chapel/library and eight new classrooms along with an expanded parking lot and a new playground.
 Within a few years the sanctuary, lobby, offices and social hall spaces will also undergo a major renovation bringing our physical plant in line with our spiritual and communal vision.

 Temple Beth El grew tremendously over the last four decades under the leadership of Rabbi Fred Pomerantz, who served the congregation for over thirty years, retiring to become Rabbi Emeritus in 2004.
 The congregation was also ably served by long time Cantor Emeritus Shlomo Bar Nissim.
-In addition to excellent lay leadership, the Temple is now guided and assisted by its current clergy, Rabbi David S. Widzer and Cantor Rica Timman, with support from Music Director/Organist Jim Rensink, Director of Education, Rabbi Beth Kramer-Mazer who directs the Religious and Nursery Schools.
+In addition to excellent lay leadership, the Temple is now guided and assisted by its current clergy, Rabbi David S. Widzer and Student Cantor Julie Womack, with support from Music Director/Organist Jim Rensink, Director of Education, Rabbi Beth Kramer-Mazer who directs the Religious and Nursery Schools.